hnryjmes/100-days-of-code/README.md

 1. DAY 96.
 Still recovering from festivities.
 Not really in the mood to do more on my Java OOP course on Coursera, so just having a look at some HackerRank challenges instead. #100DaysOfCode

+1. DAY 97.
+More on OO Java.
+Understanding the 'this' keyword.
+Almost makes me miss JavaScript... #100DaysOfCode

 1.